 Similar results have been obtained in other studies conducted to investigate the performance of broiler chicken when probiotics are used (Abudabos et al. 2015; Li et al. 2014).
-A study by Rostagno et al (2006) showed that broiler chicken supplemented with probiotics performed better as those supplemented with antibiotics growth promoters.
+A study by Rostagno et al. (2006) showed that broiler chicken supplemented with probiotics performed better as those supplemented with antibiotics growth promoters.
 The mode of action of probiotics in improving weight gain and FCR is through modification of the intestinal microbiota, which in turn improve the efficiency of feed utilization and hence improve productive performance (Patterson and Burkholder, 2003).
 In addition, probiotic stimulate the immune system hence protecting chicken against diseases (Ajuwon, 2015).
 Therefore, supplementation of Pro RojoTic® to broiler chicken improve the FCR by maintaining normal microbiota and better ideal digestibility (Rahman et al., 2009).

 There was no significant difference on feed intake.
 This is in agreement with some studies, which have shown that there is limited, or no benefit in terms of feed intake of probiotics (Tayeri et al. 2018).
 Similar results were obtained also in the study by Ghasemi et al (2014) using Ross 308 broiler chickens in which feed intake was not affected by probiotics.
 In other studies feed intake decreased by the supplementation of probiotics (Mokhtari et al. 2010; Falaki et al. 2011; Amerah et al. 2013; Chen et al. 2015).
 The difference in results might be related to several factors such as birds and type of prebiotics and probiotics, sex and dose rate.